chen-harrison/rexarm/README.md

 <sup style="line-height: 0.25em;"><u>NOTE 1</u>: While the progression of the project did not start with the Kinect sensor and end with robot kinematics, categorizing them this way is the most digestible.</sup>
 <br>
-<sup style="line-height: 0.25em;"><u>NOTE 2</u>: Due to the early end of the project, I was unable to capture relevant photos or data demonstrating the functionality, so many of these images and equations are taken from the ROB 550 lecture slides.</sup>
+<sup style="line-height: 0.25em;"><u>NOTE 2</u>: Due to the abrupt and premature end of the project, I was unable to capture relevant photos or data demonstrating the functionality, so many of these images and equations are taken from the ROB 550 lecture slides.</sup>

 <p align="center">
   <img src="media/architecture.JPG" width="480">